TyrfingMjolnir/TyrfingMjolnir/README.md

 ## Hi there 👋

-I live in the terminal; iTerm, alactritty, kitty usually, and as of late ghostty, tmux and vim has been my main tools since 1993; tmux since 2012, at a time when I also started looking into neovim, moved to neovim as my main editor after Bram Moolenaar passed.
+I live in the terminal; iTerm2, alactritty, kitty usually, and as of late ghostty, tmux and vim has been my main tools since 1993; tmux since 2012, at a time when I also started looking into neovim, moved to neovim as my main editor after Bram Moolenaar passed.

 I have no idea when I signed up for !gh, this profile appears to be a 2013 creation.
 Definitely not my first.
 I feel at home reading XSLT / c / cpp / objc / swift / php / python / BASh / rust